 Ownership of the activity will help define data management roles and security associations within Commvault, which allow secure governed self-service data management across your organization.

-Do not store sensitive information such as contact email or phone number in AWS or Commvault tags.
+Do not store sensitive information such as contact email or phone number in AWS Resource tags or Commvault entity tags.
 Ensure an organizational system to lookup contacts is available to link workload metadata to organizational users.